Frequently Asked Questions

 May I send a gift to my sponsored child?

 We request that you do not send gifts due to space limitations and to minimize the potential for jealousy between children when one receives a gift and others do not.
 You are welcome to include small flat items in a letter such as stickers, photos, postcards, or bookmarks.
+In lieu of gifts, we encourage you to consider making a donation to your child’s CarePoint medical, nutrition, or education funds to help continue providing much needed support that will benefit them for years to come.

 What are the guidelines for attaching a photo?